iterative/dvc.org/content/blog/2022-05-17-aws-remotes-in-dvc.md

 ---
-title: Using AWS Remotes in DVC
+title: Syncing Data to AWS S3
 date: 2022-05-17
 description: >
   We're going to set up an AWS S3 remote in a DVC project.